XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-security.md

 https://github.com/larvalabs/cryptopunks/issues/1#issuecomment-309288762
 loyalty campaign, every user who had a CryptoPunk could mint one random Meebit (a new type of digital character) for free.
 There was a small chance that the resulting Meebit would turn out to have rare features and thus would be very expensive.
 A user under the name 0xNietzsche found a way to exploit the contract and minted Meebits repeatedly with the same CryptoPunk until he obtained a rare Meebit, which he immediately sold for ETH 200, having spent only ETH 5 on transaction fees.

-To avoid such mishaps, all XP.network smart contracts undergo meticulous testing before deployment, including penetration testing and code audit by the industry’s acknowledged security companies.
+To avoid such mishaps, all XP.NETWORK smart contracts undergo meticulous testing before deployment, including penetration testing and code audit by the industry’s acknowledged security companies.
 Apart from verifying that there are no bugs and vulnerabilities, the audit confirms the integrity of the contract’s binary code and in the way data associated with it moves between accounts.

 ## Validator penetration testing
 Off-chain relay validators are more complex than smart contracts, because they are composed of multiple parts residing on different physical or virtual machines.
 The first layer of security we apply to validators are the classic cyber security protocols that protect validators from physical access and human error.

 Another preventive measure is validator penetration testing.
 It simulates attacks by black-hat (malicious) hackers, who range from professionals equipped with sophisticated hardware and software to young coding prodigies who may accidentally discover a contract vulnerability and exploit it, resulting in asset theft or reputational damage.

-While XP.network will contract skilled white-hat hackers to simulate professional attacks, we will also introduce a community **bug bounty program** for users who can reproduce attacks by amateurs.
+While XP.NETWORK will contract skilled white-hat hackers to simulate professional attacks, we will also introduce a community **bug bounty program** for users who can reproduce attacks by amateurs.
 These talented enthusiasts within the community will be rewarded if they discover unexpected and potentially dangerous contract behavior.

 ## Elliptic-curve cryptography and digital signatures
 Asymmetric cryptography is the cornerstone of modern cyber security.
 Initially only governments had access to such tools, but in 1970 a pioneering paper entitled ‘New Directions in Cryptography’ (by Martin Hellman, Whitfield Diffie, and Ralph Merkle) opened up the possibilities of public-key cryptography to the wider world.
 Blockchain technology owes its existence to this fundamental breakthrough.